FederatedAI/FATE/doc/develop_guide.rst

       def fit(self, train_data, validate_data):

-   Both train_data and validate_data are DTables from upstream components(DataIO for example).
+    Both train_data and validate_data(Optional) are Tables from upstream components(DataIO for example).
+This is the file where you fit logic of model or feature-engineering components located.
+When starting a training task, this function will be called by model_base automatically.
-   You can develop your own federated ML algorithms by realizing fit functions of different roles (guest and host in hetero algorithms, for example).
-By importing transfer variable(introduced in section 4) from federatedml/transfer_variable/transfer_class you can exchange data between roles.
-   Fit functions will be called simultaneously while running an algorithm module and all roles will build a model collaboratively.

 :Override predict interface if needed: